-In India, the cultural shift to faster delivery prompts expel of hyperlocal and last mile delivery startups.
-These companies are benefiting from a surge in the of people looking to have items delivered to their doorstep at the click of a button.
-E-commerce is rapidly entering an era where same-day and just-in-time delivery is the new norm, and it has become indispensable.
+In India, the cultural shift to quick delivery prompted the growth of hyperlocal and last mile delivery startups.
+These companies are benefiting from the surge of people looking to have items delivered to their doorstep at the click of a button.
+There is a new category known as Quick commerce under E-commerce that is rapidly entering an era where same-day and instant delivery is the new norm, and it has become indispensable.
 E-commerce activity in categories other than fashion and electronics has increased significantly over the last 2 years.
 Food, pharmaceuticals, groceries, and staples are the most ordered and delivered products.
 The last-mile delivery ecosystem is witnessing huge traction due to a surge in hyperlocal startups and the major funding happening in that sector.
 So, a hyperlocal startup is one that is in the business of supporting other businesses in the last-mile delivery of products through platforms such as Dunzo, Zepto, or other startups operating in this space.

 From food delivery startups like Zomato, Swiggy, etc. to hyperlocal on-demand delivery startups like Grofers, Licious, etc. and large E-commerce players entering hyperlocal delivery segments like Amazon Fresh, Flipkart supermarket, BigBazaar, Dmart, JioMart, and more this segment is gaining surging popularity and adoption among the public.
 In addition, improved logistics startups such as BigBasket and Grofers have been able to deliver within a matter of hours from local stores.
 Medicine delivery startups such as 1mg, Medlife, pharmeasy, and others are solving the problem of access to medicines and other healthcare supplements and the biggest reason for the success of these startups is the lightning-quick speed at which they can facilitate a consumer’s request due to the improvements in the logistics infrastructure in India.